Albuquerque robotics team headed to world championships in Houston

 - Crime: Albuquerque man accused of setting Bosque fire admits to stabbing man

-The team created the robot they named “Darth Freighter” which picks up cubes and balls quickly and efficiently.
-Their coach, Russell McCabe said the experience students gain is invaluable, “These students gain so much confidence and a real drive to dig into their school work and advance to become engineers, scientists… Very rewarding in that sense as a coach.”
+They will compete in the world championships in Houston next week competing against more than 160 teams They created a robot they named “Darth Freighter” which picks up cubes and balls quickly and efficiently.

-The team has to pay for all its materials and travel so they’re holding a raffle to help pay for their expenses.
+The team has to pay for all its materials and travel.
+They will be holding a raffle to help pay for their expenses.